yztulk/neural-style/README.md

 - VGG_ILSVRC_19_layers

 # Content and Style Layers
 The lower the layer numbers, the more closer it is to the image, anything past Relu4_4 to relu5_4 is pure abstract.
+See this http://i.imgur.com/b6ngkPt.jpg for pictures per layer.